Find Trade Colleges

 Things a Criminal Investigator or Special Agent Should Know How to Do

-These are the skills Criminal Investigators and Special Agents say are the most useful in their careers:
+When polled, Criminal Investigators and Special Agents say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.